MilesSummers/silverstripe-carousel/README.md

 ## Usage
  * Include $Carousel into your page template
  * Edit the page in the CMS to add images/links to the carousel.
- * If you have included your won JQuery in the page template you will need to set the config value IncludeJQuery to false
+ * If you have included your own JQuery in the page template you will need to set the config value IncludeJQuery to false

  ```yaml
 ---